 Encapsulating the Shakespearean influence in Stratford, New Zealand’s only glockenspiel clock tower stands along the main street.
 Four times daily (10am, 1pm, 3pm, and 7pm), Shakespeare’s star-crossed lovers, Romeo and Juliet, emerge for the balcony scene. - TET King’s Theatre, Stratford

 Built in 1914, the water tower stands 54.2m (168 feet).
 The strenuous 215-step climb to the top rewards most visitors with town views and surrounding landscapes.
-But the rain put us off, and we didn’t climb. - SS Garilock Shipwreck, Opunake
+But the rain put us off on our first visit, and it was closed on our second.

 Things to do in Taranaki: Walks and beaches